eugenia1984/english/glossary.md

 ##  <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> W

 - **well** is often used to mean in good health or in a good condition.
 For example, Are you feeling well today? is asking if someone is in good health.

+- **Wonderful** is an adjective used to express that something is very good or pleasant.

 - **workspace** is often used to describe the area where someone works, especially in an office environment.